 Return to Rest

 Once the voltage-gated channels close, the sodium-potassium pumps will reestablish the proper ionic concentrations needed for the electrochemical gradients.
-This action along with open leak channels will return the cell to its resting membrane potential.
+This action along with open leak channels in the membrane will return the cell to its resting membrane potential, ready to fire another action potential.

 Speed of Propagation